Clyde Bruckman's Final Repose: Plot

-Since the killer knows Bruckman's home address, the agents bring him to a hotel where they take turns guarding him.
+At Bruckman's residence, he receives a note from the killer, predicting their first meeting.
+Intriguingly, the postmark predates Bruckman's involvement in the investigation, hinting at the killer's psychic capabilities.
+Bruckman describes Mulder's death as the killer sees it: getting his throat slit by the killer after stepping in a pie in a kitchen.
+Since the killer knows Bruckman's home address, Mulder and Scully bring him to a hotel where they take turns guarding him.
 While Scully does not believe in Bruckman's power, the two develop a fast friendship.
 Scully asks Bruckman if he can see his own end.
-He replies that he can see their end—that they will end up in bed together, in a very special moment neither of them will ever forget.
+He replies that he can see their end—that they will end up in bed together.
 This reinforces her skepticism.
-Bruckman asks Scully why she is not interested in knowing how she will die.
+Bruckman then asks Scully why she is not interested in knowing how she will die.
 Scully finally asks him to tell her, to which Bruckman replies, "You don't."

-A detective named Havez (Dwight McFee) takes over as Bruckman's guard when Mulder and Scully are called to investigate yet another new murder victim: the tarot card reader.
-As they leave they bump into a bellhop who is delivering food to Bruckman's room.
-The bellhop is actually the killer, and when he enters the room (while Havez is in the washroom), he is delighted to discover that Bruckman has been brought right to where he works.
-As he is about to kill Bruckman, Havez re-enters and the killer attacks and kills him instead.
-Meanwhile, Scully finds the same silk fiber at the new crime scene, and realizing that the bellhop had it on his tray, deduces that he is the murderer.
-They rush back to the hotel.
-Mulder chases the killer to the basement kitchen and the scene plays out as described in Bruckman's earlier premonition, but when the killer attacks Mulder, Scully arrives in the nick of time and shoots him—what Bruckman had seen was the dying killer's last thoughts, not Mulder's death.
+Mulder and Scully are soon called to investigate the murder of another tarot card reader (Alex Diakun), and so a detective named Havez (Dwight McFee) takes over as Bruckman's guard.
+As the agents leave the hotel, they bump into a bellhop who is delivering food to Bruckman's room.
+The bellhop is actually the killer, and when he enters the room (while Havez is in the bathroom), he is delighted to discover that Bruckman has been brought to the place where he works.
+As he is about to kill Bruckman, Havez exits the bathroom, only to be killed by the bellhop.
+Meanwhile, Scully finds the same silk fiber at the new crime scene and, realizing that the bellhop had it on his tray, deduces that he is the murderer.
+The agents rush back to the hotel, with Mulder chasing the killer into a basement kitchen.
+After stepping in a pie, Mulder remembers Bruckman's premonition and narrowly dodges the bellhop.
+Scully arrives in the nick of time and shoots the bellhop; it turns out that what Bruckman had seen was the dying killer's last thoughts, not Mulder's.

-Unable to find Bruckman in the hotel, Mulder and Scully return to Bruckman's apartment to find that Bruckman has committed suicide; Scully sees a plastic bag has been tied around his head, and that he is clutching a bottle of pills in his hand.
-Scully sits on Bruckman's bed holding his hand, deeply moved, just as he had predicted.
-That night Scully sees a commercial for the Stupendous Yappi on TV, causing her to throw her phone at it.
+Mulder and Scully return to Bruckman's apartment to find that Bruckman has died by suicide; Scully sits on Bruckman's bed holding his hand, deeply moved, just as he had predicted.